 The TARGIT Migration Tool app helps migrate TARGIT documents and associated shared objects between TARGIT solutions.
-The main features of the app are Export and subsequent Import of selected shared documents as well as simple backup functionality.
+The main features of the app are Export and subsequent Import of selected shared documents.
+The tool is NOT a solution migration tool!

 On startup of the app, the local machine where the app is running is scanned for the presence of a TARGIT installation.
 If a valid TARGIT installation is found, the local solution folders can be connected directly using the first option on the opening dialog.
 Alternately, manual connection to TARGIT solution folders on other machines can be established by browsing to the desired folder using the second option.